sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 219$\\frac{1}{2}$.
 In the case of a triangle with unequal sides the two sides are 15 and 13 in measure; the base is 14.
 Tell me the value of the diameter of the circle described about it.

-[220$\\frac{1}{2}$](# "The Kanarese commentary on this stanzaworks out this problem by pointing out that the diagonal of a regular hexagonis equal to the diameter of the circumscribed circle.").
+220$\\frac{1}{2}$[^254].
 If you know the *paiśācika*(processes of calculation), tell me after thinking well what may be the value of the diameter of the circle described about a (regular) six-sided figure having 2 as the measure of each of (its) sides.

+[^254]: "The Kanarese commentary on this stanzaworks out this problem by pointing out that the diagonal of a regular hexagonis equal to the diameter of the circumscribed circle."

 The rule for arriving at the numerical values of the base, of the top-side and the (other) sides of the eight (different) kinds of figuresbeginning with the square, which are inscribed in a regular circular figure having a diameter of known numerical value:-

-[221$\\frac{1}{2}$](# "The rule follows as a matter of course from the similarity of the required and the optionally chosen figures.").
+221$\\frac{1}{2}$[^255].
 The value of the given diameter (of the circle) is divided by the value of the (hypothetically) arrived diameter of the circle (described about an optionally chosen figure belonging tothe specified variety).
 The values of the sides (of this optionally chosen figure) should be multiplied by the resulting quotient (arrived at as mentioned above).
 Thus, the numerical values of the sides of the figure produced (in the given circle) are deduced.

+[^255]: "The rule follows as a matter of course from the similarity of the required and the optionally chosen figures."

 *Examples in illustration thereof.*